Continuous-time persuasion by filtering: Linear-quadratic ergodic persuasion game

+\begin{remark} Observe that the filtration $\mathbb F^{\rm R}$ depends implicitly on the control process $v$, that we omitted from the notation for simplicity.
+Indeed, $v$ affects $X$, which in turns affects $M$, which generates $\mathbb F^{\rm R}$.
+So, defining the Receiver's admissible controls as simply those processes which are $\mathbb F^{\rm R}$-progressively measurable would have resulted in some circularity.
+The definition above addresses this issue as follows: first, given any $v \in \mathcal H_r ^2(\mathbb F^{B,W})$, the state variable $(X,M)$ as well as the filtration $\mathbb F^{\rm R}$ are well defined and they all depend on $v$; second, we have restricted Receiver's choice to those controls in $\mathcal H_r ^2(\mathbb F^{B,W})$ which are also $\mathbb F^{\rm R}$-progressive measurable and satisfy the limiting condition above.
+This procedure is pretty standard in stochastic control with partial observation, see, e.g., the recent paper \cite{cohen25} and the discussion therein. \end{remark}

-The set of all such processes is denoted by $\mathcal A^{\rm R}$. \end{definition} Let us notice that the linear-quadratic structure of the Receiver's objective functional together with the linear dynamics of the state grant the existence and uniqueness of solutions for the system in Equation \eqref{dynM-gen} over $[0,T]$, for each $T>0$, and the well-posedness of the Receiver's control problem.
+Let us notice that the linear-quadratic structure of the Receiver's objective functional together with the linear dynamics of the state grant the existence and uniqueness of solutions for the system in Equation \eqref{dynM-gen} over $[0,T]$, for each $T>0$, and the well-posedness of the Receiver's control problem.
 Furthermore, notice that they are consistent with the general admissibility conditions stated in Section \ref{sec:ver_thm}.

 The problem is modelled via a Stackelberg stochastic differential game with ergodic criteria where the leader and the follower are, respectively, the Sender and the Receiver.
 Since the leader moves first, she needs to solve the Receiver's problem in order to find her optimal control.
 Therefore the game is solved according to the following two steps: \begin{itemize} \item[1.]
 For a fixed Sender's control $(b,\Sigma)\in \mathcal A^{\rm S}$, we solve first the corresponding Receiver control problem